RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

   caption="Chirpstack ABP Activation Parameters Needed" />

 * The parameters can be generated as random numbers by the platform or can be set with user values.
-Once these parameters are filled properly, the process is completed by clicking on the “**ACTIVATE DEVICE**” button.
+Once these parameters are filled in properly, the process is completed by clicking on the “**ACTIVATE DEVICE**” button.

 ###### Configure the ABP mode on the RAK4270

 In the following steps, you will configure the RAK4270 Module to work in the ABP mode.
-To set up the RAK4270 Module to join ChirpStack using ABP, start by connecting the module to the Computer (see Figure 1) and open the RAK Serial Port Tool, wait for the communication to start.
+To set up the RAK4270 Module to join ChirpStack using ABP, start by connecting the RAK4270 Module to the computer (see **Figure 1**), open the RAK Serial Port Tool, and then wait for the communication to start.
 It is recommended to test the serial communication by sending either of these two AT commands:

 ```
 at+get_config=lora:status